fundin/fundin/README.md

 - Pow and PoS, allowing very low transaction fees and energy expenditure, and staking rewards to all participants in the network
 - Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 10K FDN
 - Decentralized blockchain voting utilizing Masternode technology to form a DAO.
-The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.

 41,025,300 FDN was produced as premine till block 301.
 This fund is to be utilized for various purposes like Marketing, Exchange listing, Promoter Contribution and Swap with Fundin v1.0.